Reviewed By:

 ✔︎ Treatment information etc.

 Difficulty sticking your tongue out.
-This problem is usually due to nerve damage.
+This issue is typically due to nerve damage.

 Seek professional care if you experience any of the following symptoms